-Induction Weekend 2022 at the Baseball Hall of Fame will be held July 22-25 in Cooperstown, with the Induction Ceremony scheduled for 1:30 p.m.
-ET on Sunday, July 24 on the grounds of the Clark Sports Center...This year's ceremony will feature Era Committee electees Bud Fowler, Gil Hodges, Jim Kaat, Minnie Miñoso, Tony Oliva and Buck O'Neil along with any candidates elected to the Class of 2022 by the Baseball Writers' Association of America...2022 Ford C. Frick Award winner Jack Graney and 2022 BBWAA Career Excellence Award winner Tim Kurkjian will be honored during Induction Weekend at the Awards Presentation.
+With the election of David Ortiz by the Baseball Writers' Association of America, the Class of 2022 is now set at the Baseball Hall of Fame...Ortiz will be inducted into the Baseball Hall of Fame at 1:30 p.m.
+ET on Sunday, July 24 on the grounds of the Clark Sports Center in Cooperstown along with Golden Days Era Committee electees Gil Hodges, Jim Kaat, Minnie Miñoso and Tony Oliva and Early Baseball Era Committee electees Bud Fowler and Buck O'Neil, who were all elected in December...2022 Ford C. Frick Award winner Jack Graney and 2022 BBWAA Career Excellence Award winner Tim Kurkjian will be honored during Induction Weekend at the Awards Presentation in Cooperstown.